Serious Questions about Defensive Use of a Firearm

-Your Personal Protection Academy trainers are Michael and Jenifer Bender.
-We provide common sense, self-defense training to fellow travelers, business executives, seniors, couples, lawful citizens and our son.
-We are certified to prepare you to qualify for multi-state concealed carry permits and can also teach basic safety and handling of your handgun.
-We'll train in classrooms, private homes, clubs, shooting ranges, and any place students will gather to gain freedom from fear.
+For the past decade these curriculums have been developed and delivered to more than 6000 clients by the team of Jenifer and Michael Bender.
+Although Jen passed away on July 4, 2016, Michael continues that team effort to provide common sense self-defense training to fellow travelers, business executives, seniors, couples, lawful citizens and our son.
+PPA is certified to prepare you to qualify for multi-state concealed carry permits and competently serve as your own first responder with several skills.
+We train in classrooms, homes, clubs, shooting ranges ... any venue where students gather to gain freedom from fear.

 We can't promise that one course will turn a novice shooter into an expert defensive marksman, but we're quite confident that through certified training our graduates have the means to recognize and avoid confrontations with predators, and then, if need be, to safely and effectively use proven skills and legal methods to protect themselves and their loved ones from death or great bodily harm.
 We train sheepdogs to protect their flocks.

 On Sheep, Wolves, and Sheepdogs

 Much of the following was paraphrased and abbreviated from an essay by Lt.
 Col. (ret.)
 Dave Grossman -- Army Ranger, psychology professor, author of texts on training for confrontations with criminals.
 Permission was granted to present it here.

 An old retired Vietnam veteran once told me that most of the people in our society are sheep.
 They are kind, gentle, productive creatures who can only hurt one another by accident.